-In my opinion, based on the work undertaken in the course of my audit:

-the information contained in the Narrative Report for the financial year for which the financial statements are prepared is consistent with the financial statements and the Narrative Report has been prepared in accordance with the Local Government Pension Scheme Regulations 2013.
+In my opinion, based on the work undertaken in the course of my audit, the information contained in the Narrative Report to the accounts is consistent with the accounting statements and related notes.

-In the light of the knowledge and understanding of the pension fund and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report.

-I have nothing to report in respect of the following matters, which I report to you, if, in my opinion:
+In the light of the knowledge and understanding of Cardiff Harbour Authority and its environment obtained in the course of the audit, I have nothing to report in respect of the following matters, which I report to you, if, in my opinion:

-- adequate accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.
+- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.

-I certify that I have completed the audit of the accounts of Cardiff and Vale of Glamorgan Pension Fund in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wales' Code of Audit Practice.
+I certify that I have completed the audit of the accounts of Cardiff Harbour Authority in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wales' Code of Audit Practice.